Chart Color Schemes

 Residential development activity is lower than average in Gunnedah Surrounds according to AreaSearch's national comparison of local real estate markets

-All new construction so far has been standalone homes, maintaining the area's traditional low density character focused on family homes.
-With an estimated 654 people per dwelling approval, this reflects a quiet, low activity development environment.
-Future projections indicate Gunnedah Surrounds adding 469 residents by 2041.
-If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+The estimated population per dwelling approval is 654 people, reflecting its quiet, low activity development environment.
+Future projections show Gunnedah Surrounds adding approximately 469 residents by 2041.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development